Frank Gill (politician): Member of Parliament

 Gill represented the Waitemata electorate in the New Zealand Parliament from 1969 to 1972, and then the East Coast Bays electorate from 1972 to 1980, when he resigned to take up the post of New Zealand Ambassador to the United States.
 In 1972, Gill supported Robert Muldoon's candidacy to succeed Keith Holyoake as the leader of the National Party, which was ultimately won by Jack Marshall.
 In 1974, Gill supported Muldoon's successful leadership challenge against Marshall.
 In an act of gratitude Muldoon promoted Gill to the front bench.
 Ranked 8th he was the highest placed MP who had not been a minister in the previous National government.
 Muldoon appointed Gill as Shadow Minister of Health, Social Welfare and Superannuation.

 Gill was a cabinet minister, and held the positions of Minister of Health (1975–1978), Minister of Immigration (1975–1978), Minister of Defence (1978–21 August 1980) and Minister of Police (1978–1980) in the Third National Government.

 Following the 1975 New Zealand general election, Gill was appointed Minister of Health, an appointment which he resented since he had wanted the position of Minister of Defence.
 According to the historian Barry Gustafson, Gill had a tense relationship with Prime Minister Muldoon, with the two disagreeing strongly on several occasions.
 As Health Minister, Gill disagreed with the Labour Party's support for a centralised health system and favoured the existing decentralised system of district health boards.

 During his time as a government minister and Member of Parliament, Gill was known as a staunch anti-abortion opponent within the National Party.
 In 1977, Gill introduced the Contraception, Sterilisation, and Abortion Act 1977, which decriminalised abortion in New Zealand under a restrictive framework.
 The passage of the bill heightened tensions between anti and pro-abortion elements within the National Party caucus; Muldoon and Gill were part of the anti-abortion faction while George Gair and Marilyn Waring were part of the pro-abortion faction.
 Gill clashed with the pro-abortion George Gair, leaving their relationship "damaged irreparably."
 Due to his anti-abortion position, Gill's candidacy for the East Coast Bays electorate was challenged by pro-abortion National Party supporters, who unsuccessfully fielded a National Alternative candidate.
-This conflict destabilised the National Party's organisation and vote in East Cost Bays, contributing to the Social Credit Party taking the electorate in a snap election in 1982.
+This conflict destabilised the National Party's organisation and vote in East Coast Bays, contributing to the Social Credit Party taking the electorate in a snap election in 1982.

 As Minister of Immigration, Gill supported the Government's dawn raids against overstayers, which disproportionately targeted the Pasifika community.
 In response the Polynesian Panthers activist group staged "counter raids" on the homes of Gill and fellow National MP and minister Bill Birch, surrounding them with light and chanting with megaphones.

 On 25 August 1980, Gill was granted the right to retain the title The Honourable on his retirement as a member of the Executive Council of New Zealand.